agentlang-ai/agentlang-docs/docs/concepts/agents.md

 # Intelligent Agents

 Agentlang is the only language designed from the ground-up to program with AI agents.
-The abstractions for agents and LLMs are defined as entities, i.e the AI capabilities of Agentlang is modelled in Agentlang itself.
-In an Agentlang model (or program), the names `Agent` and `LLM` are bound to the entity names `:Agentlang.Inference.Service/Agent` and `:Agentlang.Inference.Provider/LLM` respectively.
-These bindings are provided only for convenience, you may use the complete entity names instead.
+The abstractions for agents and LLMs are defined as entities, i.e the AI capability of Agentlang is modelled in Agentlang itself.

 ## Types of Agents